Fercak-Florian/BuddyPaid/README.md

 User can register, and login with an mail address.
 Once connected, a user can add a user of the application to his list of buddies.
 Then, this user can make a transfer to his buddy.
 The user can consult his list of buddies as well as the list of transfers already made.

+Credentials are available in the credentials.xlsx file.

 UML Class Diagram :
 [Fercak_Florian_1_uml_102022.pdf](https://github.com/Fercak-Florian/BuddyPaid/files/10275673/Fercak_Florian_1_uml_102022.pdf)